JeschkeLab/DeerLab/docsrc/source/modelling_guide.rst

 where `k` is some constant that parametrizes the amplitudes.
 We can now implement the functionalization of ``amplitude1`` and ``amplitude2``.
 Since the constant `k` is not part of the model, we need to add the non-linear parameter using the ``addnonlinear`` method, and then define the functional relationships via the ``relate`` function ::

-    # Add the constant that parametrizes the ampltidues (defined in range 0-1)
+    # Add the constant that parametrizes the amplitudes (defined in range 0-1)
     bigauss.addnonlinear('k', lb=0, ub=1)
     # Define the functional relationships
     bigauss_related = dl.relate(bigauss, amplitude1 = lambda k: k*(1-k),
                                          amplitude2 = lambda amplitude1: 1-amplitude1)

-Even though we have added a new parameter, ``k`` to the model, we have removed both the ``ampltiude1`` and ``ampltiude2``, effectively reducing the number of parameters in the model.
+Even though we have added a new parameter, ``k`` to the model, we have removed both the ``amplitude1`` and ``amplitude2``, effectively reducing the number of parameters in the model.

 Copying
 *******